victor-schumann/odoo/README.md

 Once it's there you can work with your project.
 Double check to see if your VENV is still functional, check your Run/Debug configurations, and you are good to go.
 Whenever you make changes, and want to make a commit, make sure to `git add altered/folders another_altered_file.py` to avoid problems with the Odoo repository.

+Oh, and with this approach you can use the IDE to pull the most recent commits from Odoo repository and merge them with your code.
+This way your source code is always updated.
+Just remember to `git add` your custom folder to make three-way lane that connects Odoo, your local files, and your personal repository to upload the custom modules.

 #### Git cheat sheet (To actually learn Git, check [this](https://git-scm.com/book/en/v2))